CLASSIFICATION NO. 172

 - Receives and documents impounded and stray dogs and unwanted cats for placement in shelter; examines animals for injury or disease; investigates, quarantines and observes animals suspected of having rabies and other communicable diseases.

 - Assists public in finding lost pets or retrieving and reclaiming impounded animals; provides advice on general pet care and responsible pet ownership; assists public in the selection of animals for potential adoption; interviews, counsels and approves applicants in the pet adoption program.

-- Performs euthanasia on dogs and cats; disposes of animals in a safe, clean and efficient manner; maintains clean euthanasia area and room; maintains drug logs.
+- Performs euthanasia on dogs; disposes of animals in a safe, clean and efficient manner; maintains clean euthanasia area and room; maintains drug logs.

-- Assists Dog Services Officers as necessary; loads and unloads animals from vehicles; picks up stray and injured dogs; lifts, carries and/or controls animals for unloading or transport; assists in obtaining and serving warrants for animal neglect; presents oral and written testimony in court cases involving animal abuse.
+- Assists Animal Control Officers as necessary; loads and unloads animals from vehicles; picks up stray and injured dogs; lifts, carries and/or controls animals for unloading or transport; assists in obtaining and serving warrants for animal neglect; presents oral and written testimony in court cases involving animal abuse.

 REQUIRED KNOWLEDGE AND SKILLS